Is Kim Kardashian the Ultimate Feminist?

-Her ability to do so no doubt paves the way for other people (particularly women) to do the same.
+There's a certain power that comes from owning this, and perhaps that is why we are steered away from it.
+Kim's ability to do so no doubt paves the way for other people (particularly women) to do the same.
 However, a question that still bugged me is, is it okay to be sexy if you are motivated by money, as her family so clearly is?

 Perhaps this whole issue isn’t really about freedom of expression, but choice.
 Perhaps Kim is the ultimate feminist because she challenges, down to the deepest level, our ability to accept any choice that a female makes.
 She has also helped us to liberate an entire body type, a much welcomed change after the anorexic fashion of the 2000s.